3fon3fonov/exostriker/README.md

 </p>

 Very powerful and fast GUI tool for exoplanet orbital analysis.
-It uses a brang new RV fitting library called "RVmod", which can model the Stellar reflex motion caused by dynamically interacting planets in multi planetary systems.
+It uses a brand new RV fitting library called "RVmod", which can model the Stellar reflex motion caused by dynamically interacting planets in multi planetary systems.

 ![new_es](https://user-images.githubusercontent.com/44244057/53755942-20667180-3eb8-11e9-9802-530618db7e7d.png)